sudocrystal/scc-compsci/121/README.md

 + Hardware Basics
   - Notes: Hardware
   - Activity: 1 page guide to buying a computer (teach use of Google Docs)
-  - HW: Complete buying computer summary
+  - HW: Complete buying computer summary (they basically had no time to do this in class)
 + (Friday Lesson - Online Video) Data Basics
+  - Complete Buying a Computer Assignment with partner offline
   - Notes: Data/Binary
 + Algorithms
   - Notes: Algorithms